nprapps/lunchbox/README.md

 Configuration
 -------------

-You can skip configuration if you just want to [deploy Lunchbox](#deploy-the-desktop-app) and start using it.
+You can skip configuration if you just want to [deploy Lunchbox](#deploy-the-desktop-app) and start using it with the application's default branding.
 Configuration options allow you to tailor the app to match your organization's branding and theme.

 ### Assets